webqit/webqit-community.docs/oohtml/subscript/README.md

 ```

 #### API
-The following methods are used to dynamically bind observable variables to Reflex scripts.
+The following methods are used to dynamically bind observable variables to Subscript scopes.

-+ **document.bind(bindings[, params]): Void** - This method lets us bind objects at the document-level for all Reflex scripts across the document.
++ **document.bind(bindings[, params]): Void** - This method lets us bind objects at the document-level for all Subscript scopes across the document.

     **Parameters:**
-    + `bindings: Object` - The object to bind globally for all Reflex scripts in the document.
+    + `bindings: Object` - The object to bind globally for all Subscript scopes in the document.
     + `params: Object` - (Optional) Binding options:
-        + `update: Boolean` - Specifies whether to simply update existing variables in the global Reflex scope from properties of the given object or establish the given object as Reflex's new global scope.
+        + `update: Boolean` - Specifies whether to simply update existing variables in Subscript's global scope from properties of the given object or establish the given object as Subscript new global scope.
 Default: `false` - establish as new global scope.

     ```js
     // Undo previous binding, if exists